tf/pageflow-new-pages-box/README.md

-# Pageflow Progress Navigation Bar
+# Pageflow New Pages Box

 A small box listing the pages that were added since your last visit